Raj Singh (businessman): Darlington F.C.

 Singh became vice-chairman of Darlington Football Club in October 2008, appointed by then chairman of the club George Houghton until the club went into administration in February 2009.
 On 28 May, it was announced that he was taking over the club as chairman.

 On 7 August 2009, Darlington came out of administration and were given permission by the Football League for Singh to take over as new owner and chairman of the club.
 Singh, together with previous owner Houghton, were confident enough to appoint manager Colin Todd in the interim period, as well as sanctioning contracts for a new playing squad.
 Shortly after Todd was handed a permanent deal Singh sacked Todd after he failed to win any of his first nine games and appointed Steve Staunton as his second permanent appointment.

 In early 2012, Singh decided to cut his losses and placed Darlington Football Club into administration, seven months after the FA Trophy victory at Wembley in May 2011.
+It was the club's third administration in a decade.
+The club avoided liquidation in January 2012 after funding was raised from fan groups.
+The club managed to complete the rest of the 2011–12 but was ultimately relegated.
+On 3 May 2012, the club was taken over by DFC 1883 Ltd and was demoted four divisions to the Northern Football League.

+In May 2017, five years after leaving Darlington, Singh announced his intentions to invest in the club again stating he had "unfinished business".
+However, following criticism from Darlington fans, Singh withdrew his offer.